 Emilie originally intended to begin and end her career as a classical violin soloist and composer, but gradually became aware that, in order to express herself completely, she must use her voice as well as her fingers.
 Naturally, once she opened her mouth, she never shut up.
-Now armed with an electric violin, a uniquely powerful singing voice, and self-taught skills as a digital programmer able to record and produce her own genre-bending albums (she has been made an official representative for Steinberg's Cubase, the industry leading digital recording and programming software), Emilie Autumn was ready to get loud.
+Now armed with an electric violin, a uniquely powerful singing voice, and self-taught skills as a digital programmer able to record and produce her own genre-bending albums (she has been made an official representative for Steinberg's Cubase, the industry leading digital recording and programming software), Emilie Autumn was ready to get (very) loud.

-Upon the release of her 2007 Shakespeare-influenced concept album, Opheliac, Emilie found herself an overnight star in Germany's industrial rock scene, and began touring extensively.
-With her flaming red hair, fetish for tightly-laced corsets, and signature heart painted on her cheek (a unifying symbol devotedly replicated by her global fan base known as "Plague Rats"), Emilie fast became a sensation throughout Europe and the United Kingdom not only for her music, but also for her eccentric fashions and highly theatrical stage show, for which she designs and sews all of the costumes by hand.
+Upon the release of her 2007 Shakespearean-themed concept album, Opheliac, Emilie found herself an overnight star in Germany's industrial rock scene, and began touring extensively.
+With her flaming red hair, fetish for tightly-laced corsets, and signature heart painted on her cheek (a unifying symbol devotedly replicated by her global followers known as "Plague Rats"), Emilie fast became a sensation throughout Europe and the United Kingdom not only for her music, but also for her eccentric fashions and highly theatrical stage show, for which she designs and sews all of the costumes by hand.
 Soon, Emilie was welcomed to South America, where, to her sincere surprise, a large following was already waiting, and, finally, back to her home country of the United States, where she is still often thought to be, oddly enough, a European import.
-A prolific writer and never one for sitting still, while touring for Opheliac, Emilie released several singles, EPs, a cover of Queen's "Bohemian Rhapsody," and a double-disc album of instrumental work, the violin extravaganza, Laced/Unlaced—one disc featuring her classical work, the other her industrial/metal electric violin pyrotechnics.
+A prolific writer and never one for sitting still, while touring for Opheliac Emilie released several singles, EPs, a cover of Queen's "Bohemian Rhapsody," and a double-disc album of instrumental work, the violin extravaganza, Laced/Unlaced—one disc featuring her classical work, the other her industrial/metal electric violin pyrotechnics.

-Since it's release, The Asylum... novel continues to increase in popularity as "Plague Rats" around the globe cover themselves in tattoos from its elaborate art, cosplay as its eccentric characters (both human and animal), write their own fan-fiction, put on their own stage plays taking place in the "Asylum" world, arrange group meet-ups and tea parties, and incorporate Emilie's story into their own lives in virtually every imaginable way.
+Since it's release, The Asylum... novel continues to increase in popularity as Plague Rats around the globe cover themselves in tattoos from its elaborate art, cosplay as its eccentric characters (both human and animal), write their own fan-fiction, put on their own stage plays taking place in the Asylum world, arrange group meet-ups and tea parties, and incorporate Emilie's story into their own lives in virtually every imaginable way.
 Aiding the phenomenon, the famed Vans Warped Tour has featured "Emilie Autumn's Asylum Experience," wherein festival-goers enjoyed an interactive, day-long immersive theatre installation in Emilie's signature environment.